jscad/OpenJSCAD.org/packages/cli/README.md

 You can also run JSCAD designs created as node modules/npm packages through the CLI:

-see examples/module-design for such a design
+See examples/module-design for such a design

 - install the design using npm :